-Dynamic adaptation equips the underlay network with autonomy and the ability to handle new and hitherto unseen changes in network scenarios.
+Dynamic adaptation equips the Underlay Network with autonomy and the ability to handle new and hitherto unseen changes in network scenarios.
 Knowledge stored in the Knowledge Base subsystem is used in autonomous networks for supporting the continuous dynamic adaptation.
-AN Orchestrator and E2E Network Orchestrator support the orchestration needed for dynamic adaptation towards underlay network.
+AN Orchestrator and E2E Network Orchestrator support the orchestration needed for dynamic adaptation towards Underlay Network.

-As explained in clause 8.1, Reference point RP-AN-2 allows Dynamic adaptation subsystem to interface with Knowledge base subsystem.
-Reference points RP-AN-11 and RP-AN-12 allow Dynamic adaptation subsystem to interface with AN orchestrator and E2E Network Orchestrator respectively.
-RP-AN-5 allows Dynamic adaptation subsystem to interface with underlay network.
-RP-AN-13 allows E2E network orchestrator to interface with underlay network.
+As explained in clause 8.1, reference point RP-AN-2 allows Dynamic Adaptation subsystem to interface with Knowledge Base subsystem.
+Reference points RP-AN-11 and RP-AN-12 allow Dynamic Adaptation subsystem to interface with AN Orchestrator and E2E Network Orchestrator respectively.
+Reference point RP-AN-4 allows Dynamic Adaptation subsystem to interface with Experimentation subsystem and Exploratory Evolution subsystem.
+RP-AN-5 allows Dynamic Adaptation subsystem to interface with Underlay Network.
+RP-AN-13 allows E2E Network Orchestrator to interface with Underlay Network.

-Figure 5: Dynamic Adaptation Subsystem
+Figure 5 - Dynamic Adaptation Subsystem

-The dynamic adaptation subsystem is responsible for curating a set of controllers which may be considered as "fit for purpose" or "safe enough to try" and selecting a subset of controllers for integration with the underlay.
+The Dynamic Adaptation subsystem is responsible for curating a set of controllers which may be considered as "fit for purpose" or "safe enough to try" and selecting a subset of controllers for integration with the underlay.

-NOTE 1 - Here, "fit for purpose" is evaluated based on the fitness function or utility score obtained from the experimental evaluation system (clause Error!
+NOTE 1 - Here, "fit for purpose" is evaluated based on the fitness function or utility score obtained from the Experimentation subsystem (clause Error!
 Reference source not found..2).

-This set of controllers is drawn from the controllers which were validated by the experimental subsystem.
+This set of controllers is drawn from the controllers which were validated by the Experimentation subsystem.
 Additionally, this subsystem is responsible for which of these curated controllers should be selected for actual deployment in the management of the managed entity.
 Precisely when, under what conditions, or with what frequency curation or selection happens are configurable properties of the curation and selection processes themselves.
 This is necessary as each managed entity, as well as the operational and business environments in which they operate, vary from use case to use case.
 To accommodate this, the curation process is guided by requirements.
 Examples of such requirements may include: